Home» News» Updates» IARRP team reveals the origin and evolution mechanism of plant salicylic acid signaling and synthesis pathways

 IARRP team reveals the origin and evolution mechanism of plant salicylic acid signaling and synthesis pathways

-By IARRP | Updated: 2022-12-26
+IARRP | Updated: 2022-12-26

 The Innovation Team of Soil-Plant Interactions of the Institute of Agricultural Resources and Regional Planning (IARRP) of the Chinese Academy of Agricultural Sciences (CAAS) has revealed the origin and evolution of salicylic acid signaling and synthesis pathways in green plants, as well as the important role of salicylic acid in plant terrestrialization.